Women in Kunstmuseum Bern: A Glimpse to the Collection

-The collection of Kunstmuseum Bern ranges from the Gothic to the present and currently consists of more than 4,000 paintings and sculptures as well as 48,000 drawings, prints, photographs, videos and films and it is really worth further exploring.
+The collection of Kunstmuseum Bern ranges from the Gothic to the present and currently consists of more than 4,000 paintings and sculptures as well as 48,000 drawings, prints, photographs, videos and films, and it is really worth further exploring.
 So here, we would like to give you a little teaser and show you couple of other pearls that Kunstmuseum Bern owns.
 This is a short selection of our favorite paintings from Kunstmuseum Bern presenting women — enjoy!

-Amadeo Modigliani: Standing Nude (Elvira), 1918
+Amadeo Modigliani, Standing Nude (Elvira)

-The painting is a late nude that was completed in Southern France, little less than two years before the premature death of the artist.
+The painting is a late nude that was completed in Southern France, a little less than two years before the premature death of the artist.
 This is evident in the light shades of turquoise in the background, which are typical of these years.
-In earlier works, Modigliani predominantly used dark shades of red for his backgrounds.
+In earlier works, Modigliani predominantly used dark shades of red for his background.

-Incidentally, the artist was not only well-read, but was active as a writer himself.
+Incidentally, the artist was not only well-read but was active as a writer himself.
 He wrote three novels, several theater pieces, and essays.

-Henri de Toulouse-Lautrec, Portrait of Misia Natanson, 1887
+Henri de Toulouse-Lautrec, Portrait of Misia Natanson

-Natanson frequented the haunts favored by the artistic and intellectual circles of Paris and The Natanson home on the Rue St. Florentine became a gathering place, for such cultural lights as Marcel Proust, Claude Monet, Pierre-Auguste Renoir, Odilon Redon, Paul Signac, Claude Debussy, Stéphane Mallarmé, andAndré Gide.
-What’s quite funny, Henri de Toulouse-Lautrec enjoyed playing bartender at Natanson’s parties, and became known for serving a potent cocktail — a drink of colorful layered liqueurs dubbed the Pousse-Café.
+Natanson frequented the haunts favored by the artistic and intellectual circles of Paris and The Natanson home on the Rue St. Florentine became a gathering place, for such cultural lights as Marcel Proust, Claude Monet, Pierre-Auguste Renoir, Odilon Redon, Paul Signac, Claude Debussy, Stéphane Mallarmé, and André Gide.
+What’s quite funny, Henri de Toulouse-Lautrec enjoyed playing bartender at Natanson’s parties and became known for serving a potent cocktail — a drink of colorful layered liqueurs dubbed the Pousse-Café.

 This article was created with the help of Kunstmuseum Bern — thank you!